 Upgrading is the time to rethink everything and not just migrate

 With things like Search and now Yammer and Delve working closely with SharePoint, you can’t simply copy paste what you had in Office 365.
 Some things will work differently and others will need to work differently to provide value to you.
 That’s why this is the perfect time for you to change while upgrading.

-For example: If I have a site that we have tagged as “Rebuild” and I know it has a lot of customizations and there will be some unknowns in Office 365 well I also tag it the number 8 or even 9 with my upgrade team.
+For example: If I have a site in my inventory that we’ve tagged as “Rebuild”—and I know it has a lot of customizations and there will be some unknowns in Microsoft 365—well, I also tag it with the number 8 or even 9 with my upgrade team.
 This way I can always set milestones and expectations by saying “In the next three months we will be able to do a total of 50 points, which ones from the inventory would you like me to do?”

-What I mean by that is that even if one is SharePoint 2010 On-Premises and the other Office 365 with SP2013 the user won’t know and won’t care.
-Look at what needs to be done and maybe you can do the migration over the weekend or maybe it’ll take a few months, just remember they don’t have to live separately.
+What I mean by that is that even if one is SharePoint 2010 On-Premises and the other is Microsoft 365, the user won’t know and won’t care.
+Look at what needs to be done; maybe you can do the migration over the weekend, or maybe it’ll take a few months—just remember they don’t have to live separately.